GioF71/mpd-alsa-docker/README.md

 PASSWORD|Adds a `password`, you can add multiple (up to `MAX_PERMISSIONS`), append `_1`, `_2`, etc to the variable name for additional entries, see [here](https://mpd.readthedocs.io/en/stable/user.html#permissions-and-passwords)
 MAX_PERMISSIONS|Specify the maximum number of host_permissions and passwords, defaults to `10` STDERR_ENABLED|Print messages to the standard error, enabled by default.
+Set to `no` to disable CONNECTION_TIMEOUT|If a client does not send any new data in this time period (seconds), the connection is closed.
+Clients waiting in “idle” mode are excluded from this.
+Default is `60`
+MAX_CONNECTIONS|This specifies the maximum number of clients that can be connected to MPD at the same time, default is `100` MAX_PLAYLIST_LENGTH|The maximum number of songs that can be in the playlist, default is `16384` MAX_COMMAND_LIST_SIZE|The maximum size a command list in KBYTES, default is `2048` (2 MiB) MAX_OUTPUT_BUFFER_SIZE|The maximum size of the output buffer to a client (maximum response size), in KBYTES, default is 8192 (8 MiB)
-Set to `no` to disable STARTUP_DELAY_SEC|Delay before starting the application in seconds, defaults to `0`.
+STARTUP_DELAY_SEC|Delay before starting the application in seconds, defaults to `0`

 #### SOXR Plugin